MarsicoFL/Bats/README.md

 # Repository Contents
 BatKinship.ipynb: This Jupyter notebook contains the main analysis for the project.
 It includes the code for estimating kinship coefficients and any associated data exploration and visualization.

-BatMetadata.csv: This CSV file contains metadata for the bat samples used in the project.
-This may include information such as sample ID, species, location, and any other relevant details.
+**BatMetadata.csv**: This CSV file contains metadata for the bat samples used in the project.
+This include information such as: sample ID, sex, Age and any colony of each bat..

-FromGeneNetworkToPlink.R: This R script is used to convert gene network data into a format that can be used with PLINK, a free, open-source whole genome association analysis toolset.
+**FromGeneNetworkToPlink.R**: This R script is used to convert gene network data into a format that can be used with PLINK.

-Rename script.R to FromGeneNetworkToPlink.R: This appears to be an instruction rather than a file.
-If it's a file, it might need renaming or removing.

-Update README.md: This appears to be a commit message rather than a file.
-If it's a file, it might need renaming or removing.

-TechnicalReport.pdf: This PDF file contains a technical report or manuscript describing the project and the results in detail.
+**TechnicalReport.pdf**: This PDF file contains a manuscript describing the methods and results in detail.

-bat.map and bat.ped: These files are in PLINK format and contain the genotype information for the bat samples.
+**bat.map** and **bat.ped**: These files are in PLINK format and contain the genotype information for the bat samples.
 The .map file describes the marker positions, and the .ped file contains the genotype information.

-plink2.kin0: This file contains the output from PLINK's kinship coefficient estimation.
+**plink2.kin0**: This file contains the output from PLINK's kinship coefficient estimation.
 It includes the estimated kinship coefficients for each pair of individuals in the study.

-Please refer to the individual files for more detailed information.
+**BatCoding_DrafMetadata_RWO_RWW_03May2023**: This file contains coding information related to the bat samples used in the project.